Refrigerants

 DENSITY

-The mass of fluid in a given volume normally expressed at kg/m3 or lb/ft3.
+The mass of fluid in a given volume normally expressed as kg/m3 or lb/ft3.
 As a fluid changes from liquid to gas its density changes enormously causing a changing in the speed the fluid flows through a DX coil on condensing coil.
 This is a factor affecting heat transfer and frictional pressure drop.

 FRICTIONAL PRESSURE DROP